zangrafx/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

 * What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
 * What tools and techniques do you use debugging JavaScript code?
 * What language constructions do you use for iterating over object properties and array items?
-* Explain the difference between mutable and immutable objects.
-  * What is an example of an immutable object in JavaScript?
-  * What are the pros and cons of immutability?
-  * How can you achieve immutability in your own code?
 * Explain the difference between synchronous and asynchronous functions.
-* What is event loop?
-  * What is the difference between call stack and task queue?
 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`
 * What are the differences between variables created using `let`, `var` or `const`?
-* What are the differences between ES6 class and ES5 function constructors?
 * Can you offer a use case for the new arrow `=>` function syntax?
 How does this new syntax differ from other functions?
-* What advantage is there for using the arrow syntax for a method in a constructor?
 * What is the definition of a higher-order function?
 * Can you give an example for destructuring an object or an array?
 * ES6 Template Literals offer a lot of flexibility in generating strings, can you give an example?
 * Can you give an example of a curry function and why this syntax offers an advantage?
 * What are the benefits of using `spread syntax` and how is it different from `rest syntax`?
 * How can you share code between files?
-* Why you might want to create static class members?